-Here's How Long the iOS 15 Update Takes
+Here's How Long the iOS 15.1 Update Takes

 Apple

-The company’s finally pulled its iOS 15 operating system out of beta and the software brings a long list of changes to the iPhone.
-The update includes a variety of new features, enhancements, and security updates.
+The company’s finally pulled its iOS 15.1 update out of beta and the software brings a fairly long list of changes to the iPhone.
+The update includes a mix of new features, enhancements, bug fixes and security updates.

-Moving a device from one operating system to another can cause problems so you’ll want to monitor the download and installation.
+Moving a device from one version of iOS to another can cause problems so you’ll want to monitor the download and installation.

 We can’t tell you exactly how long the process will take because it will vary.
-That said, we can help you approximate how much time you should set aside should you choose to install the new operating system on your iPhone.
+That said, we can help you approximate how much time you should set aside should you choose to install the new software on your iPhone.

 |Task